k-norm/icav/README.md

-This was a project for my software engineering class.
-Over the semester my group and I developed this app using DevOps and Agile methodologies.
-See below for details and instructions on how to run the app and view the wiki for our documentation.

 # ICAV: Infrastructure Condition & Accessibility Visualizations

 ICAV is a web-based dashboard that turns large public infrastructure datasets into simple charts and maps.
 It is designed for managers and planners who need to make data-driven funding and planning decisions without manually parsing spreadsheets.